Skip to main content

 Why does my implant crown keep coming loose?

-Over time, the abutment screw can back out from normal chewing forces.
-The cement holding the crown in place can also wear down.
-If it happens repeatedly, your dentist might need to use a stronger screw or a different cement type.
-In some cases, the implant wasn’t placed correctly in the first place.
+Over time, the abutment screw can back out from chewing forces, and the cement holding the crown may wear down.
+If it happens repeatedly, your dentist might need to use a stronger screw, a different cement type, or adjust the implant placement.
+Poor initial placement or excessive biting forces can also contribute.
+According to the Academy of General Dentistry, routine checkups can help identify these issues early.

 How long can I wait before seeing a dentist for a loose implant?